By: Sir Dr Godfrey Gregg

 Knowledge and Understanding

 General knowledge about the organization, how a meeting is run, and the organization’s business are essential.
 The history and functions of the group or church.
 The vision for the people and the way forward.

 For example, an effective leader knows the purpose of the group or organization (why it exists), its goals (long-term plan), and objectives (short-term plans).

-He/She should understand parliamentary procedure, the role of the chairperson, and the purpose and design of an effective agenda.
+He/She should understand the parliamentary procedure, the role of the chairperson, and the purpose and design of an effective agenda.
 In other words, know the rules and bylaws of the group or church.

 In addition, an awareness of the subject that the group is involved with is important.
-If you are a director of the football Association, you should know a little bit about football.
+If you are a director of the Football Association, you should know a little bit about football.

 Skills and Ability Communication

 We tend to think of a good communicator as a good speaker.
 This is only partly true.
 Good communicators can express themselves clearly and with confidence.
-However, a key and often forgotten component of effective communication is LISTENING.
+However, a key and often forgotten component of effective communication are LISTENING.